Mjz86/C_colon/mcc.md

- in c colon,  unlike c++, the struct and class keywords are very different, a class is a type with a closed set of content, it can be used in a class inheritance graph and in general its a complete type with a closed set of member functions and implementation. however, struct is similar to rust, it does not support dynamic inheritance, it does not make a virtual table, only supports static inheritance , however it can use traits( a subset of concept that is similar to rust ) and implementation that is outside the struct definition. the only exceptions to this implementation freedom is that the struct fundemental construction, destruction must be declared in the struct, ( this is because the abi hash depends on triviality, and must be calculated when the struct definition is processed).
+ in c colon,  unlike c++, the struct and class keywords are very different, a class is a type with a closed set of content, it can be used in a class inheritance graph and in general its a complete type with a closed set of member functions and implementation. however, struct is similar to rust, it does not support dynamic inheritance, it does not make a virtual table, only supports static inheritance , however it can use traits( a subset of concept that is similar to rust ) and implementation that is outside the struct definition. the only exceptions to this implementation freedom is that the struct fundamental  construction, destruction must be declared in the struct, ( this is because the abi hash depends on triviality, and must be calculated when the struct definition is processed).

  union, and enum struct are similar to rust union and enum respectively. enum class and enum are similar to the c++ counterparts.

- - fundemental  construction and destruction operators:
+ - fundamental   construction and destruction operators:

  - operator  out( ... ) context-type :
 represent construction , by default the out   constructor  is implicitly  `operator  out=default;`